Best-in-class LoRaWAN Gateways

 This mechanism ensures efficient communication between devices and the network server, allowing for extended coverage and improved network resilience.
 Each gateway plays a crucial role in relaying information to the network server, which then manages and processes the data for the connected devices.

-Can a LoRaWAN network server be installed on a gateway?
+Can a LoRaWAN network server (LNS) be installed on a gateway?

 How many gateways do I need for my project?